ottogroup/penelope/Readme.md

 | Deleted table/partition           | N/A                                     | Existing copy are kept.                                    | Existing copy is kept for four weeks.                        |
 | Trashcan support                  | no                                      | no                                                         | no                                                           |
 | Object versioning                 | N/A, default to GCP organization policy | N/A, default to GCP organization policy                    | N/A, default to GCP organization policy                      |

+#### BigQuery Settings for Time To Life/Move (TTL/TTM)

+There are three settings for TTL that can be configured for Cloud Storage backups:
+* Mirrors TTL
+    * will delete objects in the backup bucket and tables/partition metadata that are older than the configured TTL
+    * this option is added due to regulatory requirements for data retention limitation in some industries
+    * **IMPORTANT** it is not recommended when source table don't have partitioning configured or don't change frequently, it may lead to the whole data loss
+* Snapshot TTL
+    * will delete objects in the backup bucket and tables/partition metadata that are older than the configured TTL
+    * this option is added due to regulatory requirements for data retention limitation in some industries
+    * **IMPORTANT** for **Oneshot** strategy this setting has will eventually delete the entire backup after the configured TTL it is not recommended to set this value for oneshot backups
+* Archive TTM
+  * will change the storage class of objects in the backup bucket to "Archive" after the configured TTM
+  * this option is added to reduce storage costs for long term backups

 #### BigQuery limitations